zeldaret/mm/docs/tools.md

 ### Reservation Tracking

 We use a [Google Sheet](https://docs.google.com/spreadsheets/d/1X83YCPRa532v-Zo0WgUsJ2kB1X9RxBta5_p9aWA8uro/edit#gid=0>) to keep track of all the files worked on and their merge status.
 On this board one can reserve a file to work on.
 It is common courtesy to not work on a file that is being worked on by another contributor.
-If there is a specific file you are interested in and it is reserved, reach out to the individual who has it reserved to come to some agreement.
+If there is a specific file you would like to work on and it is reserved by someone else, reach out to the individual who has it reserved to come to some agreement.